 As well as making sure your tyres are at the right pressure, make sure there is no visible damage either.
 You don’t want to have developed flat spots in them as a result of the car being sat for so long!

 If your handbrake has been on for a while, it’s possible it could get stuck.
 To prevent this from happening, ensure your car is parked on a flat surface and take the handbrake on and off occasionally while the car is not in use.

 While it’s been sat, your car might have attracted quite a lot of dirt that you’ll need to clear before you can safely drive.
 Don’t simply apply your windscreen wipers, as this might cause and grit or pollen to scrap across the glass, potentially damaging it.
 Wet the screen first with your washer fluid.

 Your oil and washer fluid might need topping up before your first lockdown journey.
 Fuel also has a shelf life, you can’t expect it to sit happily in your tank indefinitely.
 If you can, get to a petrol station and fill up, as a full tank leaves less room for condensation to form.
 That will help protect your tank from corrosion.

 Before your journey, you should let it run for a minute or two before setting off.
 This gives oil in your vehicle chance to circulate through properly and allow everything to operate as it should.
 Having been sat idle for a while, oil may have drained out of some areas.

-Make sure you’re taking excellent care of your car during the lockdown so it’s ready when you need it.
+Make sure you’re keeping on top of car maintenance during lockdown so it’s ready when you need it.
 But, if you find your car just won’t start and you need to travel, we’re here for you.
-You can hire a quality vehicle at a low price from Meashams Self Drive.
+You can hire a quality vehicle at a low price from Measham Self Drive.